 This presentation will focus on ideas to engage the hearts and minds of executives on topics that are too often overlooked in board room discussions.

-Prospective from inside a major retail cybersecuity breach
+PERSPECTIVE from inside a major retail cybersecurity breach

 Lessons learned from immovable objects, the Target breach, how to win at auto racing and other cybersecurity topics